 Fact 8: Residential care homes and hospices can offer smoking rooms, but these can only be used by residents.
 These rooms must be well ventilated and smoke must not get into other rooms.
 There does, however, remain a ban on staff and visitors smoking within the Care Home and therefore a suitable outdoor area should be designated.
 The legislation does not cover domiciliary care, where care is provided in a private home, in these circumstances Company policy should provide guidance to carers to ensure service users are allowed to follow a preferred lifestyle, but safeguards the health of everyone that does not smoke or does not want to breathe the smoke of others.

 We’re here to help

-Croner are one of the most experienced and respected HR specialists in the business and offer a range of services and support designed to improve efficiency, protect your business and ensure compliance.
+Croner are one of the most experienced HR specialists in the business and offer a range of services and support designed to improve efficiency, protect your business and ensure compliance.